Why Do Speech Language Models Fail to Generate Semantically Coherent Outputs? A Modality Evolving Perspective: Modality Evolving

+This section introduces the modalities used in our study, which progressively evolve from text to phones and then to speech.
+This perspective allows us to pinpoint where the shift in modality leads to significant performance degradation.
+Table~\ref{tab:modal-overview} provides a summary.

+\paragraph{Text-Based Modalities} We use two text modalities with different tokenization strategies: \begin{itemize}[topsep=3pt,leftmargin=10pt,parsep=1pt,itemsep=1pt] \item \textbf{Text-BPE}: A subword-based tokenizer with 2048 units, trained using SentencePiece~\cite{kudo_sentencepiece_2018} on LibriHeavy-medium~\cite{kang_libriheavy_2024} transcriptions.
+It serves as the topline semantic representation, close to standard LLM tokenizers. \item \textbf{Text-Raw}: A character-level tokenizer (letters, digits, punctuation), which provides a simple baseline for comparison with phone-level units. \end{itemize}

+\paragraph{Phone-Based Modalities} Phones act as the bridge between text and speech.
+We study three phone-level variants: \begin{itemize}[topsep=3pt,leftmargin=10pt,parsep=1pt,itemsep=1pt] \item \textbf{Phone-Raw}: Each phone is a token ($\sim$80 types of phones, including silence).
+Sequences are derived from Kaldi alignments to retain pronunciation information. \item \textbf{Phone-BPE}: Built on \texttt{Phone-Raw} with a BPE tokenizer (same vocab size as \texttt{Text-BPE}).
+This enables a fair comparison of phonetic vs. semantic subword units. \item \textbf{Phone-Repeat}: Phone tokens repeated according to duration, resampled to \SI{50}{Hz}, aligning with speech token frame rates.
+This tests the effect of sequence length. \end{itemize}

-Numerous discrete speech representations have been explored in prior research~\cite{baevski_wav2vec_2020, hsu_hubert_2021, defossez_high_2022, kumar_high-fidelity_2023, ju_naturalspeech_2024}.
-In this work, we adopt discrete HuBERT representations as the target for language modeling.
-This choice aims to add a modest amount of paralinguistic information while preserving the rich phonetic content.
+\paragraph{Speech-Based Modality} Numerous discrete speech representations have been explored in prior research~\cite{hsu_hubert_2021,baevski_wav2vec_2020,defossez_high_2022,kumar_high-fidelity_2023,ju_naturalspeech_2024}.
+In this work, we adopt discrete HuBERT representations as the target for LMs.
+This choice aims to add a modest amount of paralinguistic information while preserving the rich phonetic content~\cite{guo2025recent}. \begin{itemize}[topsep=3pt,leftmargin=10pt,parsep=1pt,itemsep=1pt] \item \textbf{Speech-HuBERT}: Discrete tokens obtained by clustering HuBERT-Large hidden states into 2048 units at \SI{50}{Hz}.
+Compared to phones, these tokens add paralinguistic information while preserving phonetic content. \end{itemize}

-\paragraph{Speech-HuBERT} We utilize the HuBERT-Large model~\cite{hsu_hubert_2021} to extract speech representations.
-Specifically, we train a k-means model with \SI{2048}{} clusters on the LibriSpeech dataset~\cite{panayotov_librispeech_2015}, using the hidden representations from the last layer of HuBERT.
-The resulting discrete tokens are generated at a frame rate of \SI{50}{Hz}.
-By comparing the LMs trained on \texttt{Speech-HuBERT} and phone-based modalities, we can learn how factor C (paralinguistic information) impacts the LM performance.
-To maintain simplicity and universality in our study, we avoid additional modifications to the HuBERT tokens, such as deduplication~\cite{lakhotia_generative_2021} or incorporating prosody representations~\cite{nguyen_spirit-lm_2024, kharitonov_text-free_2022}.
-These methods often discard certain types of information or require supplementary modules to restore them, introducing parallel sequences and increasing complexity.
-Instead, we use the unmodified, original HuBERT tokens as our primary target.